kunal-mohta/maskrcnn-nnfl/README.md

 jupyter-notebook main.ipynb
 ```

-Run cells in the notebook and keep following the comments in each, from the top till **Dataset download** section - including Coco Dataset class.
+Run cells in the notebook and keep following the comments in each, from the top till **Dataset download** section - including **Coco Dataset class** section.

 ### Run Inferences